johnlhon21/laravel-api-vuejs-spa/README.md

 ## Laravel & VueJS API Simple CRUD using Single Page Application
-This is a simple CRUD Application using Laravel & VueJs & SPA `Single Page Application` and JWT Authorization for the security all API endpoints.
+This is a simple CRUD Application using Laravel & VueJs & SPA `Single Page Application` and JWT Authorization for the security of all API endpoints.
 ## Installation

 - Laravel Server